Impossibility theorem of marriage tax

-I always thought this is because the tax code is designed to make sure in a family, there is a sole breadwinner.
-But recently I realized it is just mathematically impossible to have anything other than a linear tax and preserve some other nice properties.
+I always thought this is because the tax code is designed to advocate sole breadwinner in a family, and the other person is stay at home husband/wife.
+Recently, I realized it is just mathematically impossible to have anything other than a linear tax and preserve some other nice properties.

 Indeed, this was shown by Lovell .

 Let be the positive reals.
 Consider functions and .
 The first is for tax paid for a single person and tax paid for a married couple file jointly.
 The input for married file jointly is a single number, which is the combination of the taxable income of the couple.
 This is called horizontal equity in marriage.